Miles Brittelle: Biography

 Brittellle was born in Imperial, Nebraska, on April 13, 1894, and later moved to Colorado.
 He served in World War I with the 115th Trench Mortar Battery.
 After the war, he trained as an architect, working in firms in Denver and Pueblo, Colorado.
 In 1926, he moved to Albuquerque, New Mexico.

 In Albuquerque, Brittelle worked in the firm of George M. Williamson, then formed a local partnership with the El Paso based firm Trost & Trost from 1931 to 1932.
 His most notable work with Trost & Trost was the El Fidel Hotel in Albuquerque, which opened in 1932.

 In 1931, when New Mexico started requiring licensing for architects, Governor Arthur Seligman appointed Brittelle to the first Board of Architectural Examiners in New Mexico and he was elected chairman.
 He held New Mexico architect license number 2.
 He also served as president of the New Mexico chapter of the American Institute of Architects.

 In 1933, he started his own firm, Brittelle & Wilson, which became Brittelle & Ginner in 1934.
 Brittelle and Ginner were "among the earliest architects working in the Modernist movement" in Albuquerque.

-Arthur Dekker, a University of Kansas graduate in architectural engineering, became a partner at Brittelle & Ginner in 1954.

-Gordon Ferguson worked at Brittelle and Ginner and later opened his own office in 1942.

 Brittelle died on January 7, 1970, in Albuquerque, New Mexico, and was buried in Sunset Memorial Park in Albuquerque.

-His son, William Miles Brittelle, Jr., was also an architect.